Melrose Caverns and Harrison Farmstead

 The Melrose Caverns and Harrison Farmstead is a historic property in rural Rockingham County, Virginia.
 It is located at 6639 North Valley Pike (United States Route 11) north of Harrisonburg, Virginia.
 The property includes a series of caves that have long been a tourist attraction, including visits by soldiers of both sides during the American Civil War.
 It also includes a c.
 1859 Greek Revival farmhouse, and numerous agricultural outbuildings, one of which is a log-structure summer kitchen that may be as old as 1820.

-Commercial tours of the caverns were held until the 1980s, however tours continue to offered by reservation.
+Scheduled commercial tours of the caverns were conducted until the 1980s, and began again 2020.

 The property was listed on the National Register of Historic Places in 2014.

+Melrose Caverns was given to John Harrison in a land grant from the King of England in 1748.
+It has been handed down through the family and is now owned by the 10th generation.